Public Matters - Class of 2011

 RACHEL McHALE is Operations Manager for JVT Advisors for Technical Recuiting.
 Prior to her current position, Rachel was the Banking Officer and Manager of Eastern Bank’s Westford office.
 Rachel grew up in Tewksbury and lived in Lowell for over ten years.
 She co-chaired Eastern Bank’s team in the Lowell General Hospital TeamWalk for CancerCare for the past two years, doubling both the number of Eastern Bank participants and the total amount raised.
 In addition, Rachel supports other charitable and community activities including, the Girl Scout Leadership Day, the Manolis Family Thanksgiving (project Helping Hands), Merrimack Valley Food Bank Team (Blues and Brews Festival), the Lowell Folk Festival, and Winterfest.

 GEORGE VILLARAS is Assistant Vice President at Jeanne D’Arc Credit Union (JDCU), where he has been involved in real estate loan processing and the developed of the financial risk management department.
 George is active in the Lowell Area Chamber of Commerce.
-He is president of the Downtown Lowell Business Committee and recently created the city’s Student Welcome event to market the downtown to students at Middlesex Community College and University of Massachusetts Lowell.
-He is also vice-president of the Center City Committee.
+He has served as president of the Downtown Lowell Business Committee and created the city’s Student Welcome event to market the downtown to students at Middlesex Community College and University of Massachusetts Lowell.
+He was vice-president of the Center City Committee for many years.
 He is a founding partner of ArtWalk Lowell and is a contributor to the Lowell Transitional Living Center’s Festival of Wreaths.
 George is a lifelong Lowellian.